ForbesLindesay/umd/README.md

 * $
 * _

-The name may not begin with a number.
-Invalid characters will be stripped.
+The name may not begin with a number. `umd` will throw if the provided `name` is invalid.

 ## License